plone/training/docs/plone-deployment/project-edit.md

 Plone offers a wealth of features right out of the box.
 You can extend these capabilities using {term}`TTW` modifications, such as creating new content types, altering the default workflow, or configuring the top-level navigation.
 For additional functionalities not covered by Plone, you can either develop your own solutions or integrate existing add-ons.

+## Project packages

+A Plone project is composed by, at least, a backend Python package and a frontend ReactJS package.
+These packages, generated for you during the creation of the codebase, are responsible for configuring the project and integrating third-party add-ons.

+The packages for this training are:

+- **ploneconf2025.core**: Package metadata located at `backend/pyproject.toml` and code at `backend/src/ploneconf2025/core`.
+- **volto-ploneconf2025-core**: Package metadata located at `frontend/packages/volto-ploneconf2025-core/package.json` and code at `frontend/packages/volto-ploneconf2025-core/src`.

 ## Integrating Add-ons

 Both Plone Frontend and Backend in your project support add-on integration.
 Add-ons can be specific to either the Frontend or Backend, or they can be collaborative packages enhancing both components.